-Staying up to date with the Spanish property market is essential if you’re hoping to buy your own property in Spain, or if you already own property in Spain and are thinking of selling or upgrading your property.
+Staying up to date with the Spanish property market is essential if you’re hoping to buy a property in Spain, or if you already own property in Spain and are thinking of selling or upgrading your property.
 After all, whether Spanish property prices rise or fall will directly impact you.

 With that in mind here’s a Spanish property market update sharing everything you need to know for September 2021: